Blu-ray Review: The LEGO Ninjago Movie

 If you’re into LEGO (the toy itself), it’s hard not to marvel at the things that have been designed for the film.
 Yes, everything is obviously CGI, but the team makes sure all those mechs and buildings in the movie can be made in real life so all those massive structures are created one brick at a time.
 Even three movies in that hasn’t lost its magic.

 While a number of core elements feel a lot like the first two movies, making what is essentially a LEGO kung-fu flick is a cool concept that’s generally well executed.
 The fight between Wu and Garmadon is a good mix of action and the silliness that the LEGO franchise has become known for.
 Speaking of that…

 …it’s getting to be time for the folks behind the LEGO films to mix things up.
 There are more restrained moments in this than LEGO Batman, but the general setup is very similar with fast-paced gags and plenty of winks and nods.
 At some point that constant level of energy with the presentation is going to lose its appeal, and we’re closer to that point now than we were at the end of Batman.

 THE BONUS FEATURES

 As with LEGO Batman, Ninjago has a lot of short but worthwhile extras.
-Topping the list are a few mini movies and some fully realized deleted scenes — “Baby Fight” is absolutely worth the watch for Jackie Chan fans as it recreates his trademark style of implementing regular objects into fights in clever ways, including some callbacks to Rumble in the Bronx.
-A pair of behind-the-scenes featurettes is decent, and the music videos should appeal to kids.
+Topping the list are some mini movies and fully realized deleted scenes — “Baby Fight” is absolutely worth the watch for Chan fans as it recreates his trademark style of implementing regular objects into fights in clever ways, including some callbacks to Rumble in the Bronx.
+A pair of behind-the-scenes featurettes are decent, and the music videos should appeal to kids.